 - Try not to change the key abruptly.

 Follow these rules, and your cuts are more likely to sound natural.
-If the idea of editing your own soundtrack gives you stage fright, look for an audio editor who can help.
+If the idea of editing your own soundtrack frightens you, look for an audio editor to help.

 It’s Worth the Effort to Find the Right Music For Marketing Videos